viamrobotics/docs/docs/ml/vision/_index.md

 {{% alert title="Tip" color="tip" %}}

-The following code examples assume that you have a robot configured with a [camera](/components/camera/) and a vision service [detector](/ml/vision/detection/), [classifier](/ml/vision/classification/) or [segmenter](/ml/vision/segmentation/), as applicable, and that you add the required code to connect to your robot and import any required packages at the top of your code file.
+The following code examples assume that you have a robot configured with a [camera](/components/camera/) and a vision service [detector](/ml/vision/detection/), [classifier](/ml/vision/classification/) or [segmenter](/ml/vision/segmentation/), as applicable, and that you add the required code to connect to your machine and import any required packages at the top of your code file.
-Go to your robot's **Code sample** tab on the [Viam app](https://app.viam.com) for boilerplate code to connect to your robot.
+Go to your machine's **Code sample** tab on the [Viam app](https://app.viam.com) for boilerplate code to connect to your machine.

 {{% /alert %}}